 Arguably one of the best features of the PS4 Pro is the boost mode - a feature that allows certain titles to run better on the console.
-Today, we're bringing you a list of games that benefit from this nifty mode as we take a look at the game's FPS and some other things that the boost mode brings to the table.
+Today, thanks to PushSquare, we're bringing you a list of some popular games that benefit from this very neat mode as we take a look at the game's FPS and some other things that the boost mode brings to the table.

 It's important to note that this mode affects the game's FPS and loading times only, as opposed to an actual PS4 Pro patch which offers visual enhancements as well.
 But not all games can benefit from this feature, so here are some of the more prominent titles that see an increase in performance with the boost mode turned on.